- 29.1–33.9 in

 Plunge-dives from various heights up to 30 meters (100 feet) into schools of fish.

-This species is on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.
+There is little information on Masked Booby population trends, but it appears to be a species in decline.
+The North American Waterbird Conservation Plan estimates a continental breeding population of 80,000-120,000 birds, rates the species a 13 out of 20 on the Continental Concern Score, and lists it as a Species of High Concern.
+Masked Booby is on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
 There is at least some mortality from tangling in fishing gear, but this problem is not known to be significant.
-Probably has frequent interactions with purse-seining tuna fisheries, as the fisheries often use Masked Boobies and other seabirds to locate tuna schools, but no data exist.
+These birds probably have frequent interactions with purse-seining tuna fisheries, as the fisheries often use Masked Boobies and other seabirds to locate tuna schools, but no data exist.

 - Pitman, R. L., and J. R. Jehl, Jr. 1998.
 Geographic variation and the reassessment of species limits in the "Masked" Boobies of the eastern Pacific Ocean.
 Wilson Bulletin 110: 155-170.